 The living mill village in the Gschnitztal valley is a particular outdoor museum and an adventure for the whole family.

 By the way, the adventure park has been established by using historic plans, ancient handicraft techniques, and original ancient wood and materials.
-Unique!
-Moreover a little museum provides interesting information as roundabout and in a mountain hut you can taste delicacies for your palate.
-For the little ones, there is an adventure playground with water games.
-Also exciting is the path to the Sandes Waterfall and its 40 m long bridge over the gorge.
-The view from the bridge is particularly impressive.
-Also the power of water is more than impressive and absolutely necessary for the functioning of mills.
+A little museum provides interesting information as roundabout, in the small mountain hut you can taste delicacies for your palate, and for the little ones there is an adventure playground with water games.
+On special events, visitors can also experience how sheep are sheared, how a spinning wheel works and how bread is baked.